Climate Change Impact Analysis for Water Resources Management

 Direct coupling of atmosphere and integrated hydrologic models provide a robust framework for custom scenario analysis to improve resilience to extreme weather events.

-The most reliable way to simulate land changes like permafrost retreat, snow depth and density projections.
+Support climate adaptation with advanced atmospheric and land surface model coupling to simulate land changes like permafrost retreat, snow depth and density projections.

 Special Projects